andrey-krupenya/twitter-bot/README.md

 # Tweeter Bot

-This application helps you automate work with tweeter.
+This application helps you automate work with the tweeter.
-Search special words and generate efficient answer from templates.
+Search special words and generate efficient answers from templates.

 ## Getting Started

-This application build on Django Framework.
+This application builds on the Django Framework.
-For run it? please get code from repository.
-Set environment with requirements.
+To run it, please get code from the repository.
+Set the environment with requirements.

 And run:
 ```
 python manage.py runserver